Biographical Timeline of Robert Pirsig

 • 13th and 14th August 1979 - The fast but rough crossing climaxes in a storm 300 miles off the coast of England, responsible for the catastrophic deaths of 15 yachtsmen involved in the annual Fastnet Race, from Cowes, Isle of Wight, around the Fastnet Rock off the south coast of Ireland, returning for a second crossing of the Western Approaches to finish in Plymouth.
 Bob and Wendy shelter in the Isles of Scilly for a few days.

 • They sail on to anchor in the Helford River, near Helston, Cornwall, England, and a few days after that they move round to Falmouth Harbour.
-Barring a single trip to London by train, and the one return flight to the US (see next entry) this is where they are to moor and live for the rest of that winter, spending most of their time in Cornwall.
+Barring a single trip to London by train, and the two return trips to the US below this is where they are to moor and live for the rest of that winter, spending most of their time in Cornwall.

 1979